-The Company files income tax return in the U.S. federal jurisdiction and Washington state jurisdictions.
-Based on management evaluation, there is no provision necessary for material uncertain tax position for the Company at December 31, 2022 and 2021.
+The Company files income tax return in the U.S. federal jurisdiction and various state jurisdictions.
+Based on management's evaluation, there is no provision necessary for material uncertain tax position for the Company at December 31, 2023 and 2022.